the-vibe-marketers/vibemarketingkit/Content-Gap-Analysis.md

 * Ask Cursor/Claude to **draft hooks + CTAs** for each gap
 * Use validated gaps to build **ROI scenarios** in `Revenue-Projection.md`

----

-⚡ This doc = your **playbook of exploitable blind spots** → what to cover, how, and why competitors can’t touch it.

----

-Do you want me to now build **Influencer-Intelligence.md** (phase 5 from transcript 1), so you’ll have the full **research → audit → dynamics → gap → influencer** chain?